Do you want a postcard from Brazil?

 CategoriesAfghanistan Albania Apulia auf Deutsch Books Brazil China Cold War Death Economics Education Egypt Elections Environment Europe Family Law Feminism Films Food France German Law Germany Greece Health History Holocaust Human Rights Hungary Immigration Law Iran Islam Israel Italy James Bond Language Latvia Law Life Lithuania London Macedonia Malta Maps Marriage Media Military Montenegro Music Philosophy Photography Politics Religion Romania Russia Sardinia Scotland Serbia Sicily Sports Statistics Syria Technology Terrorism Time Travel UK USA Video Blog World War II Writing

 Category Archives: Israel

 If you know someone who is obsessed with shoes and you want to cure her, you can try showing her this photo.
 It puts things into perspective.
-(Photo taken at the Yad Vashem Holocaust Memorial site in May 2009.)
+(Photo taken at Yad Vashem Holocaust Memorial in Jerusalem, Israel.)